-During the 2021-22 school year, we continued to capitalize on the hard work and dedication of the Pittsburg High School (PHS) faculty, students and parents.
+During the 2022-23 school year, we continued to capitalize on the hard work and dedication of the Pittsburg High School (PHS) faculty, students and parents.
 We continued our focus on improving the quality of instruction in "gatekeeper courses" that included English 9 and 10, algebra I and geometry, biology and world history.

-During the 2021-22 school year, our teaching and administrative staff continued their work implementing Understanding by Design (UbD) as our primary instructional focus as both a school district and school.
-This was the first full-year rollout of UbD, which included professional development for both teaching staff and site administrators.
+During the 2022-23 school year, our teaching and administrative staff continued their work implementing Understanding by Design (UbD) as our primary instructional focus as both a school district and school.
+This was the second full-year rollout of UbD, which included professional development for both teaching staff and site administrators.
 Many of the departments also continued work updating and/or revising common assessments (those given at the end of each quarter and semester and those that are part of the new California Accountability Model & School Dashboard [local benchmarks]).
 We reviewed and updated interim assessments in math and English that were reported to the state as part of the evaluation of student performance that first began in 2017-18 as part of the state dashboard.
+We also began to introduce Learning Targets to the staff, and have completed multiple professional development opportunities for staff.